psychemedia/storytelling-notes/hudden_dudden.md

 Little Claus gave the farmer his sack with the dry hide in it, and got in exchange a whole bushel of money, and that heaped up.
 The farmer also gave him a big truck, on which to carry off his money and chest.

-"Farewell!" said Little Claus; and he went off with his money and the big chest, in which ihe clerk was still sitting.
+"Farewell!" said Little Claus; and he went off with his money and the big chest, in which the clerk was still sitting.

 On the other side of the wood was a great deep river.
 The water rushed along so rapidly that one could scarcely swim against the stream.
 A fine new bridge had been built over it.
 Little Claus stopped on the centre ol the bridge, and said quite loud, so that the clerk could hear it,